casact/chainladder-python/docs/library/contributing.md

 ## Pull Requests (PRs)

 **Guidelines for PRs:**

+We welcome all pull requests!
+Please keep in mind that each PR undergoes a thorough, line-by-line quality review and must pass all existing unit tests.
+Be prepared to answer questions from the maintainers and make revisions as needed.

 **PRs must:**
 - Be submitted using the pull request template
 - Pass all existing unit tests
-- Disclose usage of AI coding agents
+- Disclose usage of any AI coding agents
-- Undergo independent peer review by a qualified Actuary
+- Undergo independent peer review by another actuary

 **PRs are encouraged to:**
 - Be small, focused, and modular
 - Link to relevant Issue ticket(s)
 - Include docstring updates for any code changes
 - Update the documentation site for corresponding changes
 - Follow established naming conventions
 - Include new unit tests with reasonable coverage

 All PRs should be run locally before submission.